kura/blackhole/docs/source/index.rst

 Using the blackhole.io service
 ==============================

-Blackhole has support for the HELP verb, allowing you to quickly and easily see which commands are and are not implemented.
-You can use this command verb :ref:`telnet` as describe below.
+Blackhole has support for the ``HELP`` verb, allowing you to quickly and easily see which commands are and are not implemented.
+You can use this command verb :ref:`telnet` as described below.

 .. code-block:: none